Welcome to the Camden County Assessors Office Web Site!

 The goal of the Camden County Assessors Office is to provide the people of Camden County with a web site that is easy to use.
 You can search our site for a wealth of information on any property in Camden County.

-The information contained herein reflects the values approved by the Board of Assessors for the 2014 Assessment Notices.
+The information contained herein reflects the values as submitted to the Department of Revenue with the 2014 tax digest.
 Please note that the Assessors Office establishes values only.
 The Camden County Tax Commissioner should be contacted with tax bill related questions.

 CAMDEN COUNTY BOARD OF ASSESSORS

 In accordance with Georgia law, the Camden County Board of Assessors must notify property owners prior to making a site visit.
 Notice is hereby given that a representative of the appraisal staff will review and inspect properties for the current digest year.
 The appraisal reviews may include measuring structures, listing construction information, and photographing the subject property.